yann1ckv/uiheaven/README.md

 # Melding.Amsterdam

 One-page mobile website project using Node.js, Postgresql and Pug/Jade.
 The website is meant for people who receive unwanted advertisement leaflets in their mailbox and want to report this to the municipality (Gemeente Amsterdam).
+The app uses WebRTC in order to gain access to the users' camera.

 ### See deployed project here (adjust browser window for mobile view):